 When you have stored your golden syrup for a long time (maybe, years) and have doubts about whether it is still safe to eat, first search the jar for an expiration date.
 When there is none, and you won’t be able to tell whether it is still good or not, you need to play on the side of caution and not compromise your health.
 There’s nothing much you can do now but to get rid of the whole jar.

-You could also tell that honey has gone bad when it loses its clear golden looks and becomes a cloudy yellow in color and is thicker and grainy in texture.
+You could also tell that honey has gone bad when it loses its clear golden look and becomes a cloudy yellow in color, and is thicker and grainy in texture.
 Another sign that it has gone bad is when your liquid gold turns into a darker color and no longer smells and tastes the same.
 Although this might not cause any health risk, it is just not attractive to consume any longer.